occasional16/researchopia/zotero-plugin/README.md

 # Researchopia Academic Rating — Zotero Plugin (Zotero 8 compatible)

-This is a Zotero 8-compatible bootstrapped plugin that integrates your researchopia site inside Zotero.
+This is a Zotero 8-compatible bootstrapped plugin that integrates your academic-rating site inside Zotero.

 Goals:
 - Add a custom Item Pane section that embeds your site for the selected item